Dedicated Support Staff

 Sean, a Scholar alumnus, returned to the College as a staff member in January 2018, working with the Scholar Alumni Society, volunteer programs & engagement events, and coordinating annual giving efforts to support Scholars through philanthropic support from alumni, parents, and friends.

-Sean also hosts and produces Following the Gong, a podcast for Schreyer Scholars featuring conversations with Scholar alumni and their advice and career insights.
+Sean also hosts and produces Following the Gong, a podcast for Schreyer Scholars featuring conversations with Scholar alumni providing mentoring on demand.
 You can learn more about him by listening to his interview on episode 48.

 Sean started at Penn State Berks before earning his bachelor's degrees in both political science with honors and history from the College of the Liberal Arts at UP in 2011.
 His honors thesis focused on state legislators' educational backgrounds and the effects they have on funding for public higher education.
 After interning at Penn State Berks in campus life, he earned his Master of Education in Student Personnel Administration in Higher Education from the University of North Carolina at Greensboro in 2014 and went on to work in student programming at the University of Kentucky for several years.